tannu64/tannu64/README.md

 ## My working life

-I work nights.
-3 PM to 4 AM, mostly.
 I have ADHD, so I built my own productivity system on top of n8n and Telegram to keep my brain on track.
 It's the most useful thing I've ever automated, and no client will ever pay me for it.

 I keep a research streak alongside the freelance grind.
 Physics-informed machine learning, weather prediction with graph neural networks, synthetic image detection.
 I co-authored work on gradient field and spectral slope analysis for detecting AI-generated images.
 I applied to the iPSRS Erasmus Mundus photonics program because I haven't fully let go of the engineer who started all this.
 The freelancing pays the bills.
 The research is who I am when nobody's watching.